bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 1. Ensure you are logged into the **coordinator node** as the **`gpadmin`** user.

-2. The `setup_whpg.sh` script configured the `.bashrc` file with the necessary environment variables.
+2. The `/home/gpadmin/setup_whpg.sh` script will have configured the `.bashrc` file with the necessary environment variables.
 Simply run `psql`:

     ```bash
     psql